Book Summary of Ulysses by James Joyce

 Episode 14: Oxen of the Sun

-At a maternity hospital, Bloom visits Mina Purefoy, who is in labor.
-The episode parodies the evolution of the English language, reflecting the birth and growth of human life.
+At a maternity clinic, Bloom visits Mina Purefoy, who is experiencing labor.
+The show satirizes the development of the English language, highlighting the growth and birth of the human race.

 Episode 15: Circe

-In the novel’s longest and most surreal episode, Bloom and Stephen visit Dublin’s red-light district.
-Written as a play script, the episode depicts hallucinations that reveal their deepest fears, desires, and regrets.
-Bloom’s hallucinations explore his guilt and sexual insecurities, while Stephen confronts his mother’s ghost.
+In the novel’s longest and most surreal scene, Bloom and Stephen visit the Dublin red-light district.
+It was written as a playscript.
+The episode depicts hallucinations that expose their most fervent concerns, fears, and regrets.
+Bloom’s hallucinations reveal his sexual insecurities and guilt as his mother’s ghost confronts Stephen.

 Part III: The Nostos (Episodes 16-18)